tehtris-hub/CpuLimit/README.md

 ## Design

-This crate implements user-space scheduling: after each time slice, `cpulimit` wakes up and parses the `/proc/<pid>/stat` file to check how much time the target process ran.
+This crate implements user-space scheduling: after each time slice (currently 100 ms), `cpulimit` wakes up and parses the `/proc/<pid>/stat` file to check how long the target process ran.
 It then sends the `SIGSTOP` and `SIGCONT` signals to suspend and resume execution in order to obtain the desired CPU usage.

 ## Limitations

 - `cpulimit` only supports Linux-based operating systems.
-- only mono-threaded processes are currently supported.
+- only single-threaded processes are currently supported.